A Unified Understanding and Evaluation of Steering Methods: Preliminaries on Steering Methods

-\end{enumerate} $\text{TopPC}$ gives the first principal component normalized to have unit length, and $\text{Classify}(\cdot)$ gives a learned vector for classifying embeddings from positive responses versus embeddings from negative responses and is normalized to have length equal to the standard deviation along that direction, following the practice in~\citet{li2024inference}.
+\end{enumerate} $\text{TopPC}$ gives the principal component corresponding to the largest singular value normalized to have unit length, and $\text{Classify}(\cdot)$ gives a learned vector for classifying embeddings from positive responses versus embeddings from negative responses and is normalized to have length equal to the standard deviation along that direction, following the practice in~\citet{li2024inference}.